 Assembling financing for new construction is consistently challenging for affordable housing developers, though this challenge is not unique to the Mountain View context.
 In fact, the City of Mountain View routinely provides financing to affordable housing projects to help fill funding gaps.
 Affordable housing developers that were interviewed for this Housing Element Update cited the City's financial contributions to affordable housing projects as a key factor that facilitates the production of affordable housing in Mountain View.
 Most affordable housing developments require several sources of financing to become feasible, including bank loans as well as federal, State, local, and philanthropic funding.
-Major sources of funding include low-income housing tax credits, Affordable Housing and Sustainable Communities funding, HOME funds, and Community Development Block Grant (CDBG) funds.
+Major sources of funding, HOME funds, and Community Development Block Grant (CDBG) funds.
 Local sources of funding for projects in Mountain View include the City's affordable housing funds as well as Santa Clara County Measure A funds.
 The City has also been part of two state Homekey applications, drawing in additional state funds to build housing for people experiencing homelessness.
-In order to meet its RHNA goals for affordable units, the City will have to find other sources of funding in order to meet the significant gaps in funding availability compared to the units in its pipeline.
+In order to meet the significant gaps in funding availability compared to the units in its pipeline.